Paper Museum in Pescia: First floor

-Here we find the Bottega, the place where the paper used to be left to rest and where all the set-up works were carried out: from selection to realization of the reams and then envelope folfing.
+Here we find the Bottega, the place where the paper used to be left to rest and where all the set-up works were carried out: from selection to the realization of the reams and then envelope folding.

 Second floor

-This part of the building was reserved for the apartments of workers who lived inside in the paper mill.
+This part of the building was reserved for the apartments of workers who lived inside the paper mill.
 Once recovered, the spaces will house the visitable deposit of the permanent collections.

 Third floor

 This part of the building, equipped with characteristic "windows" with adjustable closures, is called a spanditoio; it was used to dry the sheets of paper made.
-The spanditoio will host a conference room, an educational room and spaces for temporary exhibitions.
+The spanditoio will host a conference room, an educational room, and spaces for temporary exhibitions.

-Cartiera Le Carte
+CCartierLe Carte

 The ancient paper factory, called Le Carte, is one of the most important monuments of industrial archeology in the area.
-It is representative of the typical development model of the Genoese-Tuscan paper manufacturing in the Middle Ages and the entire modern age, both as regards the location, almost in the center of the "paper district" of the Pescia stream, both for the architectural canons, and for the ancient equipment it still retains.
+It is representative of the typical development model of the Genoese-Tuscan paper manufacturing in the Middle Ages and the entire modern age, both as regards the location, almost in the center of the "paper district" of the Pescia stream, both for the architectural canons and for the ancient equipment it still retains.

 Built in 1712, it was enlarged in 1725 by the Ansaldi family who then sold it to Agostino Calamari in 1825.
 In 1860 it was then purchased by the Magnani family and continued to produce hand-made paper until 1992.